OctopusDeploy/docs/docs/administration/authentication-providers/moving-active-directory-domains.md

 ---

-That should be it.
-Assuming your users' email address, SAMAccountName or UPN do not change, then they should be able to login normally.
+Assuming your users' email address, SAMAccountName or UPN do not change, then they should now be able to login normally.

 ## Notes: